ministryotech/Umbraco.Pylon/README.md

     { }
 }

-public abstract class MinistrywebViewPage<TModel> : UmbracoPylonViewPage<IMinistrywebSite, IMinistrywebPublishedContentRepository, TModel>
+public abstract class MinistrywebViewPage<TModel> : PylonViewPage<IMinistrywebSite, IMinistrywebPublishedContentRepository, TModel>
 {
     /// <summary>
     /// Initializes a new instance of the <see cref="MinistrywebViewPage"/> class.